 Today I can truly say that I’m at a stage where I just can’t anymore.
 I just don’t care to anymore….
 Code-Switch that is.
 It has taken up so much energy and has had a significant psychological and emotional impact.

 But I wonder if that’s the answer.
-The answer to minorities no longer feeling the need to code-switch to make others feel more comfortable and/or less threatened by our existence.
+The answer to code-switchers no longer feeling the need to put on the masks that makes others feel more comfortable and/or less threatened by their existence.

-What would happen if we just “did us” from the very beginning?
-How much further could we be in healthcare, medicine, technology… life in general?
+What would happen if code-switchers just “did them” from the very beginning?
+How much further could we as a society be in healthcare, medicine, technology… life in general?
 How many contributions & perspectives are we missing out on because so many have yet to give themselves permission to be themselves comfortably at work/school?